 Oxygen cells might recover if allowed to dry.
+Simply measure the voltage of the cell by using a digital voltmeter across the outside two pins.
 On the Co-axial style connectors it is essential to use a spare connector - push it onto the cell and place the DVM probes on the connector.
 Under no circumstances should the DVM probes be inserted down the centre of the cell's co-xial connector - you will destroy the +ve contact.